 Interest income A

-Modified passive income B 4300.00
+Modified passive income B 4 3 0 0 - 00

 Offshore banking income C

-All other foreign source income D 8500.00
+All other foreign source income D

-GROUP/TRANSFERRED FOREIGN SOURCE LOSSES UTILISED - excludes losses of CFCs
+2 GROUP/TRANSFERRED FOREIGN SOURCE

+LOSSES UTILISED - excludes losses of CFCs

-Show at E, F, G and H the amounts of group and transferred foreign source losses, if any, relating to each of the four classes of income that were utilised.
+Write at E, F, G and H the amounts of group and transferred foreign source losses, if any, relating to each of the four classes of income that were utilised.

-A head company utilises a foreign source loss in respect of a class of assessable foreign income to the extent that the loss is taken into account in reducing the head company's assessable foreign income of that class.
+A head company utilises a foreign source loss in a class of assessable foreign income to the extent that the loss is taken into account in reducing the head company's assessable foreign income of that class.